armhzjz/DenseNet/README.md

 `conda env create -f densenet-test.yml`

+Note that this .yml file may specify more packages than the minimum required to run the script (I generated this yml file from the environment I use).

 Once your environment has the DenseNet package and its dependencies you can simply run the script (i.e. `./Cifar-10.py`).

 ## Authors <a name = "authors"></a>